 Each group of 3–4 students will need:

 This procedure involves the use of sodium hydroxide solution.
 Students should wear lab coats and safety goggles.
-See also the general safety note on the Science in School website.
+See also the general safety note.

 Alongside the activities, discuss the following questions with your students to teach them about different types of rubber, the properties of rubber, and the importance of sustainability.